k8-mb/k8-mb.github.io/_posts/2018-06-15-meeting-fourreal.md

 The following day, Mr. Unger send an SMS (yes, an SMS!) to my wife, in which he says that the additional cost for the layering of the parquet amount to € 3493.
-So, we come back to the parquet shop, and verify that the parquet we choose is not "massiv-parkett", but is "schiffsböden".
-The specific one we choose can not be installed as "dielen" (floating installation), but it need to be glued.
+So, we come back to the parquet shop, and verify that the parquet we choose is not _massiv-parkett_, but is _schiffsböden_.
+The specific one we choose can not be installed as _dielen_ (floating installation), but it need to be glued.
 We choose it by purpose, because it is less noisy and works much better with the underfloor heating system.
 Using a floating installation with underfloor heating system needs specific precautions, including a